Kosmik123/Xarlabs/README.md

 By using `material` property instead of `sharedMaterial` the material copy is instantiated and assigned to the MeshRenderer.
 This ensures that only the specified object will change the color and potentially other objects using the same material won't be affected by the color change.

+### Mesh Vertex Animation
+The Organic shader is created using Shadergraph.
+The perlin noise values are obtained from *Gradient Noise* node which is basically perlin noise implemented in Shadergraph.
+The noise is moved in circles thanks to sine and cosine functions applied to time value and *Tiling And Offset* node.
+Then mesh vertices are moved along corresponding normals in `Vertex` function.
+In `Fragment` function only the color is applied to *Base Color* output.

 ## Assumptions and challenges